The Chamber Music Society of Lower Basin Street: Broadcast history

+Revivals

+On March 13, 1950, series creator Gene Hamilton returned to radio, this time for the ABC network, with a new show, Dr. Gino's Musicale.
+Variety reviewed the audition recording and found it to be "a direct throwback" to Lower Basin Street, with "virtually the same format, the same beat, and the same musical director [Henry Levine]."
+NBC objected, on the grounds of possible plagiarism, but Hamilton asserted his claim as the format's originator.
+So much time had elapsed since Lower Basin Streets debut that NBC's legal staff wasn't sure who owned what, and finally settled with Hamilton.
+Dixieland music had become a nationwide craze in 1950, and NBC returned The Chamber Music Society of Lower Basin Street to its schedule on June 8 of that year, with "Dr. Gino Hamilton" returning to the microphone and "Dr. Henry Levine" back on the bandstand.
+The series aired as a summer replacement for Judy Canova's program.

 NBC looked to its established radio properties for possible conversion to television series, and The Chamber Music Society of Lower Basin Street was on the list.
-To gauge public interest, Lower Basin Street was revived as a Saturday-night radio series during the spring of 1952, with Henry Levine's band, vocalist Martha Lou Harp, and a new host, 23-year-old nightclub comedian Orson Bean.
-Bean caught the spirit of the series immediately, and read the scripted remarks and puns in the bemused tones of a stuffy college professor.
+To gauge public interest, Lower Basin Street was revived as a Saturday-night radio series on April 12, 1952, as an "information and education" program sponsored by the U. S. Army Reserve.
+Henry Levine's dixieland band returned with a new vocalist, Martha Lou Harp, and a new host, 23-year-old nightclub comedian Orson Bean.
+Bean caught the spirit of the series immediately, and read the script in the bemused tones of a stuffy college professor.
+The show's original scriptwriter, Web Kelley, was back with the show's trademark wisecracks and puns.
 (Questioning the inclusion of a saxophone in an arrangement, Dr. Bean muttered, "Is sax necessary?")
+Bean was fond of unscripted asides, and instead of "Bravo!"
+Bean would invoke "the Viennese expression, Hoch, hoch!
+Vom himmel hoch! ("High, high from the sky!")".
 NBC staff announcer Wayne Howell, in the same spirit, introduced the host as "Boston's half-baked Bean."
+The show's "intermission commentaries" at the halfway point were also retained for the 1952 series, with "Dr. Wayne Howell" assisting when needed.

-The series, which debuted on April 12, 1952, did well enough for NBC to mount a live-TV special on June 15 -- 5:30 on Sunday afternoon -- with Bean, Levine, Harp, guest commentator Arthur Treacher, hot bagpiper Ross Gorman, and dancers Milton Kanen and Gene Myers.
+The series did well enough for NBC to mount a live-TV special on June 15–5:30 on Sunday afternoon—with Bean, Levine, Harp, guest commentator Arthur Treacher, hot bagpiper Ross Gorman, and dancers Milton Kanen and Gene Myers.
 No kinescope recordings of the show are known to survive, and the special was not picked up as a series.
 The Lower Basin Street franchise came to an end.

 In 1953 Gene Hamilton, the originator of the show, returned to NBC with his own hot-jazz radio program, Dr. Gino, airing on Saturday afternoons.